NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

     ![Python concurrent worker](/docs/img/concurrentPythonWorker.PNG)

     In this case, each PandasUDF will launch a Python process.
-At this moment two python process in each task acquired their semaphore but neither of them are able to proceed becasue both of them are waiting for their third semaphore to acutally start the task.
+At this moment two Python process in each task acquired their semaphore but neither of them are able to proceed becasue both of them are waiting for their third semaphore to start the task.

 To find details on the above Python configuration settings, please see the [RAPIDS Accelerator for